0xvpr/SCCT-Trainer/README.md

 # Splinter Cell Chaos Theory Trainer

 ### Overview:
-This is a repository for a Splinter Cell Chaos Theory Trainer that I built entirely in C
+This is a repository for a Splinter Cell Chaos Theory DLL that I built entirely in C.
-almost solely for proof of concept purposes and language exploration.
+The only compiler I used throughout the project was mingw's i686-w64-mingw32-gcc comipiler.

+The main purpose of this project was to get familiar with the C language while also
+familiarizing myself with cross platform compilation from Linux (Ubuntu 20.04 LTS)
+to Windows (10 Pro Insider Preview Build 21318.rs_prerelease.210216-1530).

 ### Table of Contents
   - [Demonstration](#demonstration)